 6180.
 Introduction to Rehabilitation Counseling (3).
-Pr., departmental approval.

 Introduction to the rehabilitation process, emphasizing the philosophical, social, psychological, ethical, and legal responsibilities of the rehabilitation professional, as well as special client needs.
 Students will also become familiar with rehabilitation and other appropriate available community services.